rindPHI/FSAUtilsGUI/README.md

 **Prerequisites:** You need to have Scala and the JVM installed.
 FSAUtils GUI has been tested with Scala 2.11.2 and Java 1.7.
 Furthermore, the environment variable `$SCALA_HOME` has to be correctly set to the path where Scala resides.
+Furthermore, the visual editor also uses Graphviz which therefore has to be installed on your system.

 The following steps should work for a Linux system.